 When you use full-page caching, your site’s global time to first byte will likely be below 100 milliseconds.
 This technique can deliver dynamic content.
 You can benefit even if your site has heavy themes and page builders.

-TTFB indicates when the browser receives its first byte of data from a server.
-When the TTFB is low, users get a better experience because the page loads instantly.
+TTFB indicates the time it takes for the browser to receive its first byte of data from the server.
+When it is low, users have a better experience, and pages load instantly.

-A TTFB means being stuck on an empty screen waiting for the server to respond.
-There’s a significant impact on Web Vitals when TTFB is high.
+High TTFB means being stuck on an empty screen waiting for the server to respond.
+There’s a significant impact on Core Web Vitals when TTFB is high.

-FlyingPress CDN integrates with other features, such as Argo, tiered caching, device caching, etc. Plugins – server-side caches can also speed up the process.
+That said, FlyingPress CDN integrates with other features, such as Argo, tiered and device caching, etc. Plugins – server-side caches can also speed up the process.

 The first step is to become a FlyingPress customer.
-You can only access the FlyingCDN if you are a FlyingPress cache plugin user.
-I don’t see another way to integrate this service since it requires an API key.
+You can access FlyingCDN only if you are a FlyingPress cache plugin user.
+Therefore, I don’t see another way to integrate this service, as it requires an API key.

+I assume you’re using FlyingPress, and you can try the free CDN trial for 7 days.
+Sign up.
 Then, go to your CDN dashboard and add your website (don’t use ‘www’).
-And input your server’s (web host’s) IP address.
+Enter your server (web host) IP address.

 During the process, you will receive an IP address and CNAME record, which you should use to update your website’s DNS records.

-Access your DNS provider and add or update records.
-Don’t activate the proxy if you are using Cloudflare DNS.
+Log in to your DNS provider and add or update records.
+Then, don’t activate the proxy if you are using Cloudflare DNS.

 Verify It Works